 6. Copy a meaningful prayer that someone else has written into your prayer journal.
 The exercise of writing it in your handwriting provides your brain a way to remember the meaning.

-8. Write a prayer on behalf of a loved one.
+8. Write a prayer on behalf of a loved one or a loved one’s prayer requests.
 Thank God for them and describe your thoughts about this person to God.

 9. Surrender all your thoughts to the Lord by writing out a prayer of giving yourself to him.
 You may want to list things you hold the most dear and hold them up to him with open hands in full trust.